-- (i) consents to the collection, use and disclosure of the Shareholder's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxy(ies), attorney(s) and/ or representative(s) appointed for the 53rd AGM and the preparation and compilation of the attendance lists, minutes and other documents relating to the 53rd AGM, and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"), - By submitting an instrument appointing a proxy(ies), attorney(s) and/or (ii) warrants that where the Shareholder discloses the personal data of the Shareholder's proxy(ies), attorney(s) and/or representative(s) to the Company (or its agents), the Shareholder has obtained the prior consent of such proxy(ies), attorney(s) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies), attorney(s) and/or representative(s) for the Purposes, and - (iii) agrees that the Shareholder will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the Shareholder's breach of warranty.
+- (i) consents to the collection, use and disclosure of the Shareholder's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxy(ies), attorney(s) and/ or representative(s) appointed for the 53rd AGM and the preparation and compilation of the attendance lists, minutes and other documents relating to the 53rd AGM, and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"). - (ii) warrants that where the Shareholder discloses the personal data of the Shareholder's proxy(ies), attorney(s) and/or representative(s) to the Company (or its agents), the Shareholder has obtained the prior consent of such proxy(ies), attorney(s) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies), attorney(s) and/or representative(s) for the Purposes, and - (iii) agrees that the Shareholder will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the Shareholder's breach of warranty.